Check Core Web Vitals, image optimization, and lazy loading for faster page speed

 Compress HTML

-Minify HTML code to reduce file size and improve performance after validation.
+Minify HTML code to reduce file size and improve performance.
+Use our HTML Minifier after performance analysis.

 Open tool →